qoelet/euler-and-tower-of-babel/README.md

-# prolog fun
+# euler and tower of babel

 ** spoiler alert **

-selected solutions to [Project Euler](http://projecteuler.net/) problems in
+Worked solutions to [Project Euler](http://projecteuler.net/) problems in various languages.

-- Prolog
-- OCaml